 Scientists and research institutions around the world have concluded average temperatures will rise over the coming decades on into the next century.
 Even without knowing precisely how high it will go or how fast it will rise, the consensus amongst these researchers is this rise in average temperatures will significantly impact the world's environment.
 A number of the possible consequences of the rise in average temperatures could adversely impact the Authority's income because they could result in lower incomes and higher expenses for the Authority's borrowers.
 The following examples are just a few possible consequences of the predicted rise in average temperatures: A rise in seawater temperatures could damage Virginia's seafood industry by dramatically changing the habitat and health of its seafood; Virginia's agriculture industry could be damaged by a rise in sea levels increasing the salinity of ground water and eroding soil, and by droughts or other extreme weather directly damaging crops, livestock, buildings and transportation systems; Storms, storm surges, and floods could damage Virginia's ports and transportation systems; A continued increase in the number and intensity of hurricanes, tornados and other severe weather could increase insurance rates and taxes as the costs of responding to, and rebuilding after, serious storms continue to rise; More days with extreme heat could increase energy costs and directly damage personal property in Virginia.
-In addition, it is possible Virginia's economy could suffer if the rise in average temperatures cause significant disruptions to the normal course of business.
+In addition, it is possible Virginia's economy could suffer if the rise in average temperatures causes enough types of damage in a short amount of time, or if laws intended to slow the rise in average temperatures cause significant disruptions to the normal course of business.